New AWS Key Management Service (KMS)

 Pricing and Availability

-This new service is available now in all public AWS Regions and you can start using it later today (visit the AWS Key Management Service (KMS) page to get started).
+This new service is available now in all public AWS Regions and you can start using it later today (visit the AWS Key Management Service (AWS KMS) page to get started).

 You can create, use, and manage keys at $1 per key version per month.
 API requests to the service cost $0.03 per 10,000 requests.
 There is a free tier of 20,000 requests per month.